randy408/libspng/docs/encode.md

 * Indexed-color - Choose a reduced compression level (`1`-`5`), file size should stay within 5% but encode up to two times faster.

-* Grayscale - Choose a reduced compression level (`1`-`5`), file size should stay within 5% but encode up two times faster.
+* Grayscale - Choose a reduced compression level (`1`-`5`), file size should stay within 5% but encode up to two times faster.

 * Grayscale-alpha images - Choose a reduced compression level (`1`-`5`), file size should stay within 5% but encode up to four times faster.